AliOKeeffe/mindyoga/README.md

 ![Mind Yoga Am I Responsive Image](docs/readme_images/am-i-responsive.png)

 ## Site Owner Goals
-- To provide the user with information about the benefits of yoga with a particular focus on mental wellbeing.
+- To provide the user with information about the benefits of yoga, with a particular focus on mental wellbeing.
-- To provide the user with clear and concise instructions as to how to complete each pose along with a demonstrative image and a description of the emotional benefits
+- To provide the user with clear and concise instructions as to how to complete each pose along with a demonstrative image and a description of the emotional benefits.
-- To present the user with a website that is easy to navigate, fully responsive and invokes a sense of calm using colours and imagery.
+- To present the user with a website that is easy to navigate, fully responsive and invokes a sense of calm through the use of appropriate colours and imagery.
 - To enable the user to locate yoga studios in their local area if they wish to continue their practice.
 - To allow users to contribute their suggested yoga poses and sign up to the Mind Yoga Newsletter.

 ## User Stories
 - ### First time user
-  - As a first time user I want to understand the main purpose of the site to see if my needs will be met.
+  - As a first time user I want to understand the main purpose of the site and learn about the benefits of yoga for my mental health.
   - As a first time user I want to be able to intuitively navigate the website and have a positive emotional experience.
   - As a first time user I want to be able to browse yoga content without having to sign-up / register.

 - ### Returning User
-  - As a returning user I want to learn about the benefits of yoga for my mental health.
   - As a returning user I want to easily navigate to a yoga pose which matches my emotional state.
   - As a returning user I want to find step by step instructions in order to complete the pose and to read about the emotional benefits.
   - As a returning user I want to be able to find yoga studios in my locality to further my practice.

 - ### Frequent User
-  - As a frequent user I want to be able to sign-up to the Mind Yoga newsletter in order to get updates about new poses added to the website
+  - As a frequent user I want to be able to sign-up to the Mind Yoga newsletter in order to get updates about new poses added to the website.
-  - As a returning user I want to be able to contribute my suggested yoga poses to further benefit other users.
+  - As a frequent user I want to be able to contribute my suggested yoga poses to further benefit other users.

 ## Design